 HOPE Chicago is a new, Chicago-based non-profit organization with a bold vision – to dramatically increase the number of Chicago Public School (CPS) students who successfully complete post-secondary college or vocational programs.
-It is a new “Promise” program - a second generation model that will provide a paid post-secondary education and customized wrap-around supports for students and one of his/her parents.
+It is a new “Promise” program - a two-generation model that will provide a paid post-secondary education and customized wrap-around supports for students and one of his/her parents.
 The mission of HOPE Chicago is to ignite pathways out of poverty for multiple generations of Chicagoans by providing free, equitable and supported access to post-secondary educational opportunities.
 Secondary impacts include an increase in household income, lower unemployment, and a reduction in violence in targeted neighborhoods.

 Founded by a serial entrepreneur, with a Board of Directors with deep roots in the Chicago community and national Promise programs, the HOPE Chicago team seeks to improve educational outcomes for underserved youth for decades to come.
-The CEO will work to develop this start-up organization into a large and thoughtfully designed educational initiative.

 For this initiative to be successful, we are focusing on more than scholarships – we are defining the supports that families need to maximize the likelihood of post-secondary success.
 We want to build HOPE Chicago as a new organization that respects and leverages existing resources, and is an asset to the existing post-secondary ecosystem.
 In addition, we are looking to be revolutionary – we want to develop a model that can change the trajectory of students, families and communities through access to post-secondary opportunities.